luscala/ngFor2Days/README.md

 FormControls (but also FormGroup and FormArray) provides two observables: `statusChanges`and `valueChanges`.
 When subscribed, they notify us about status and value changes.
 In this way we can react and adapt our application behavior accordingly.

+## Routing

+Angular provides a `RouteModule` which helps in defining different scenarios for each route we want for the application.
+Usually, routes are meant for different functionalities of the application.
+See [In-app navigation: routing to views](https://angular.io/guide/router) and the example project.